She/Her/HersLicensed Clinical Social Worker, LCSW Specialties • Insurance & Fees • Locations

 Marian’s first priority in starting with a new client is ensuring that they feel safe, heard, and like an equal partner in the therapeutic process.
-As a seasoned telehealth provider, she offers the convenience of remote sessions to help make therapy a core component of your self-care calendar.
+As a seasoned Telehealth provider, she offers the convenience of remote sessions to help make therapy a core component of your self-care calendar.
+If you are curious about therapy, come check out her integrative approaches.
+Marian brings creativity into helping professionals balance life.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)